How Much House Can I Afford Calculator

 • Gross income is used for the ratio model, not take-home pay.

 • Property taxes, insurance, and HOA dues are included as part of estimated monthly housing cost.
+When enabled and the estimated down payment is below 20%, a simple benchmark PMI estimate is included as well.

 • This is a planning estimate only and does not reflect lender-specific approval rules, reserves, credit standards, or loan-program details.